-Correctly reporting the sale of rental property assets is crucial since doing it wrong can result in paying the wrong amount or even paying penalties, and no one wants to do that.
+Correctly reporting the sale of rental property to the IRS is crucial since doing it wrong can result in paying the wrong amount or even having a penalty assessed, and no one wants to do that.
 Of course, planning for the transaction before executing it is even better than determining the correct reporting after the fact.

 You will pay tax on the capital gain, if any, and depreciation recapture.
 What does this mean?
 The capital gains tax assessed by the federal government and most states is an amount due on the profit realized on the sale of an asset.
 The capital gains rate is typically lower than you would pay on ordinary income, but still, it reduces the profit in selling your property.
-Keep in mind that if you sell an asset that you have held less than one year, you will pay the higher ordinary income rate.
+Remember that if you sell an asset you have held for less than one year, you will pay the higher ordinary income rate.

 The depreciation recapture procedure is more complicated than capital gains.
-It is the process by which the IRS collects taxes on an asset that a taxpayer has previously used to offset income via depreciation.
-If you have claimed depreciation of $10,000 while you owned the property, you could have to pay back $2,500 in depreciation recapture when you sell it if the recapture rate is 25%.
+It is the process by which the IRS collects taxes back on an asset that a taxpayer sells, which they have previously used to offset income via depreciation.
+For example, if you have claimed depreciation of $10,000 while you owned the property, you could have to pay back $2,500 in depreciation recapture when you sell it if the recapture rate is 25%.

 If you plan for the transaction and complete a 1031 exchange, you can defer the capital gains and the depreciation recapture on a business property sale.
 A 1031 exchange is trading one investment property for another "like-kind" asset of equal or greater value, as laid out in the Internal Revenue Code section 1031.

-It’s critical that the investor plan ahead because one essential element of the successful 1031 exchange requires that the proceeds from the sale are not available to the taxpayer.
+It’s critical to plan ahead because one essential element of a successful 1031 exchange is that the proceeds from the sale are not available to the taxpayer.
 The exchange is handled using an intermediary who safeguards the funds from the time of the initial property sale until a replacement asset is identified and purchased.
 Any lapse in the protocol will result in disqualification of the exchange, and taxes will then accrue on the gain.

-If you are completing a 1031 exchange, you will also need IRS Form 8824 for the tax year in which you complete it.
-Execution of the form calculates the amount of gain deferred due to a like-kind exchange of property.
+If you complete a 1031 exchange, you will also need IRS Form 8824 for the tax year in which you execute it.
+The form calculates the amount of gain deferred due to a like-kind exchange of property.
 The IRS considers the deal completed in the tax year that you sell the initial relinquished property, and the exchange period begins.
 If you do not finalize the replacement purchase or purchases until the next tax year, you will need to request an extension for tax filing due to that circumstance.